Skip to main content

 Simulate the situationPractice lying flat, raising arms

-Answer questionsAddress child's questions, reduce fear
+Answer questionsAddress the child's questions to reduce fear

 Comfort Measures During Surgery